-My top 10 all time favorite books include book that I reread at least once per year, every year, simply because I consider them transformational, as they are packed with all sort of useful life changing information, meaning that every time I reread these books I get something new from these books:
+My top 10 all time favorite books include a book that I reread at least once per year, every year, simply because I consider them transformational, as they are packed with all sort of useful life changing information, meaning that every time I reread these books I get something new from these books:

-- Optimal Happiness by Roman Russo – Ok, I did put my book in this list on the #1 list, just because I really believe its message and I do reread my own book yearly.
+- Optimal Happiness by Roman Russo – Ok, I did put my book on this list on the #1 list, just because I really believe its message and I do reread my own book yearly.

-- The Science of Enlightenment by Shinzen Young – Is the best book about spirituality, religion, and enlightenment.
+- The Science of Enlightenment by Shinzen Young – is the best book about spirituality, religion, and enlightenment.
 It is transformational, enough said.

-- 10x Rule by Grant Cardone – Grant Cardone is the boss and he acts like one, all along sharing his secret for productivity, which, as the title suggests, is to act 10x all the time.
+- 10x Rule by Grant Cardone – Grant Cardone is the boss, and he acts like one, all along sharing his secret for productivity, which, as the title suggests, is to act 10x all the time.